Shaq Moore: Levante

 On August 30, 2016, Moore moved to another reserve team, Atlético Levante UD in the third division.

 The following year, he was included in a first-team matchday for the first time on September 30, 2017, for a La Liga match against Deportivo Alavés.

 Moore made his main squad debut on October 26, 2017, starting in a 2–0 away win against Girona FC for the season's Copa del Rey.
 Three days later he made his La Liga debut, replacing Ivi in a 2–2 draw at SD Eibar.

 Following success in the previous two fixtures, Moore started his first game for Levante on November 18, 2017, in a 2–0 away defeat of UD Las Palmas.
 He became only the fourth American to play in La Liga after Kasey Keller, Jozy Altidore, and Oguchi Onyewu.
 He finished the campaign with eight first-team appearances.

 On July 13, 2018, Moore agreed to a season-long loan deal with Segunda División side CF Reus Deportiu, but on December 28, he was one of five players who left the team due to unpaid wages.

 Tenerife

 On July 24, 2019, Moore signed a three-year contract with CD Tenerife also in the second division.
 The following May, his deal was extended until 2024.

 Moore played 101 total games for the team from the Canary Islands, scoring once to open a 4–2 win at Extremadura UD on February 8, 2020.
 In his final match on June 19, 2022, the club lost 3–1 at home to Girona FC in the playoff final.

 Nashville SC

-On July 19, 2022, Moore signed with Major League Soccer side Nashville SC for a reported fee of $2 million USD.
+On July 19, 2022, Moore signed with Major League Soccer side Nashville SC for a reported fee of US$2 million.
 He made his debut 11 days later in a 1–1 home draw with Vancouver Whitecaps FC, playing for 63 minutes.

+FC Dallas

+On December 27, 2024, Moore was traded to FC Dallas in exchange for up to $150,000 in General Allocation Money.